Learn How Businesses Can Make a Difference

 Reducing food waste is one of the biggest opportunities for sustainable growth.
 One third of the food we produce globally is never eaten, lost somewhere in the supply chains between farmers and consumers.

-At Dreamforce 2017, Salesforce was proud to have saved 5 million gallons of water by eliminating beef from the menu on two days.
+At Dreamforce 2018, Salesforce was proud to have saved 10 million gallons of water by eliminating beef from the menu for attendee lunch service.
 In addition, Salesforce donated leftover food to local charities whenever possible.

 Protecting Our Fresh Water Systems